Prerequisites for the Master of Teaching

 - A good academic record.
 The program has high academic standards, so applicants who have a pattern of 'fail' grades or conceded passes will not be offered a place.

 - Proficiency in the English language and mathematics.
 Good oral communication is essential.
 If English is not your first language, you may need to provide evidence of English proficiency.
 For more information, please refer to the English Language Requirements page.

 - Completion of university studies in the subject area(s) you wish to teach.
-At a minimum you must satisfy the accreditation requirements of the Board of Studies, Teaching & Educational Standards NSW for each teaching area in which you intend to qualify.
+At a minimum you must satisfy the accreditation requirements of the NSW Education Standards Authority (NESA) for each teaching area in which you intend to qualify.

 Applicants who are one unit of study (equivalent to one quarter of a semester of full-time study or 0.125 EFTSL) short of meeting the prerequisites for admission to the Master of Teaching (Secondary) or Master of Teaching (School Counselling) may be given special permission to study the deficient unit in another faculty or institution while undertaking their Master of Teaching.
 Permission for concurrent study is conditional upon the availability of places and:

 - preference will be given to applicants who meet all the prerequisites at the time of enrolment